 In this example, there are 6 firefighters at full-stamina (status green), 6 firefighters running on half-stamina (status yellow), and 4 firefighters who are, essentially, out-of-service (status red).

-Having a system to communicate the physical status of personnel (like color status coding) could tell the commander and safety officer a whole lot more about the physical stamina of crews, improving command and safety situational awareness.
+Having a system to communicate the physical status of personnel (like color status coding) could tell the commander and safety officer a whole lot more about the physical/mental stamina of crews, improving command and safety situational awareness.

 - Discuss the process your department uses to assess the physical well-being of personnel operating in high-stress, high-consequence environments.